 The Best Carne Asada (Flat-Iron Steak)

-- handful of finely chopped cilantro (or parsley)
+- handful of finely chopped fresh cilantro (or parsley)

 - 2 tablespoons soy sauce, tamari, or coconut aminos